 Sanford’s sister Nancy, who played third base on a sandlot softball team, urged him to attend a Red Sox tryout camp.
 She was afraid he’d chicken out, so she packed his spikes and glove, along with food, in a shopping bag and put him on the trolley to Fenway Park.
 The tryout was another letdown; Sox scouts told him he was too small at 5’9 ½” and about 160 pounds.
 But a bird-dog scout for the Phillies was watching and took down the boy’s address and phone number.
 In the fall of 1947 Philadelphia scout Joe LaBate followed up and signed him.
 That year the Phillies had given a reported $65,000 bonus to pitcher Curt Simmons, who was born the day after Sanford, and $25,000 to Michigan State star Robin Roberts.
 Sanford received no bonus, just a Class D contract for $125 a month.
 He earned extra money driving the team bus in his first season at Dover, Delaware.

-The young right-hander spent two years in Class D, a year in Class B, and two in A ball, walking more than six batters a game while getting bigger and stronger.
+The young right-hander spent two years in Class D, a year in Class B, and two in A ball, walking around six batters a game while getting bigger and stronger.
 He grew to just under six feet tall and around 190 pounds.
 At age 24, he went 14-13 with a 3.96 ERA in his first year at Triple A with Baltimore.
 The Phillies brought Sanford to their big league camp the next spring.
 He pitched well and believed he had earned a spot on the club, but was sent down to Syracuse, triggering an angry confrontation with a front-office executive.

 His bosses were already leery of his temper; one called him a “red-ass.”
 The assistant farm director, Eddie Collins Jr., said that when Sanford thought an umpire had missed a strike, “he’d blow his top.
 It would unsettle him so much that he couldn’t do what he wanted with the next pitch.”
 During the 1954 season his Syracuse manager suspended him for insubordination when he refused to come out of a game.
 Sanford later explained, “I guess maybe it was insecurity more than anything else.
 I didn’t have anything outside of baseball.”1 He was still living with his mother after his father died in 1952 and had taken a business course, but couldn’t handle the class work.